 As part of the CRADA, we will provide rigosertib supplies and initial funding towards non-clinical studies.
-The NCI will fund the majority of the research, including the cost of the clinical trial, which is expected to start in 2018.
-A clinical trial protocol has been developed and will be reviewed by the Institutional Review Board.
+The NCI will fund the majority of the research, including the cost of the clinical trial, which is expected to start in 2019.
+The NCI is carrying out PK/PD and dose escalation studies in preclinical models in preparation for dosing pediatric patients with single agent rigosertib.
+A clinical trial Phase 1 pediatric protocol has been developed and will be reviewed by the Institutional Review Board of the NCI.
+Based on NCI guidance, we now expect the first patient to be treated in the first half of 2019.

+In addition, pre-clinical studies are being conducted at the University of California San Francisco and funded through the Leukemia Lymphoma Society.
 While the NCI will conduct a trial for RASopathy related cancers in pediatric patients, we will focus on Juvenile Myelomonocytic Leukemia (JMML), a well-described RASopathy affecting children which is incurable without an allogenic hematopoietic stem cell transplant.